SumoLogic/sumologic-kubernetes-collection/deploy/docs/monitoring-lag.md

 2. Fluentd Queue Length

-On the health check dashboard you'll see a panel for fluentd queue length.
-If you see this length going up over time, chances are that you either have backpressure or you are overwhelming the fluentd pods with requests.
-If you see any `429` status codes in the fluentd logs, that means you are likely getting throttled and need to contact Sumo Logic to increase your base plan or increase the throttling limit.
+On the health check dashboard you'll see a panel for Fluentd queue length.
+If you see this length going up over time, chances are that you either have backpressure or you are overwhelming the Fluentd pods with requests.
+If you see any `429` status codes in the Fluentd logs, that means you are likely getting throttled and need to contact Sumo Logic to increase your base plan or increase the throttling limit.
 If you aren't seeing `429` then you likely are in a situation where the incoming traffic into Fluentd is higher than the current replica count can handle.
 This is a good indication that you should scale up.

 3. Check Prometheus Remote Write Metrics